Seatis/my-teaching-materials/material/clean-code/meaningful-names/README.md

 # Clean Code: Meaningful Names
-*"Writing clean code is what you must do in order to call yourself a professional.
-There is no reasonable excuse for doing anything less than your best."*

 ## Objectives
  - We name and name and name.
 Because we do so much of it, we’d better do it well.
 Learn some simple rules for creating good names.